whatyourdream/mine/README.md

 ```
 pip install virtualenv
 ```
-2. Create virtual environment and activate inside your flask-rest-api directory according the above structure
+2. Create virtual environment and activate inside your project directory according the above structure
 ```
 virtualenv venv
 > On windows -> venv\Scripts\activate
 > On linux -> . env/bin/activate
 ```
-3. Install some third party librares on your virtual environment with pip
+3. Install some third party libraries on your virtual environment with pip
 ```
 pip install -r requirements.txt
 ```